Who We Are

-Dr. Stuart Lustig, M.D., M.P.H. a board-certified child psychiatrist, is currently a National Medical Executive for Behavioral Health at Evernorth, a Cigna company, where he previously led the the child psychiatry team.
+Dr. Stuart Lustig, M.D., M.P.H. a board-certified child psychiatrist, is currently a National Medical Executive for Provider Partnerships at Evernorth, a Cigna company, where he previously led the the child psychiatry team.
 He formerly served as an Associate Clinical Professor in the Department of Psychiatry at the University of California San Francisco (UCSF) and was the Director of Child Psychiatry Training from 2005 to 2011.

 Dr. Lustig received his Doctorate of Medicine from Rush Medical College in 1996 and completed his adult and child psychiatric training at Stanford and Harvard hospitals.
 Since 2005, Dr. Lustig has consulted to schools in the Bay area communities of San Francisco, Sunnyvale, Monterey, Salinas, Concord, and Acalanes, and previously in the Massachusetts communities of Lowell, Lynnfield, Winchester, Marblehead, and Chelmsford.
 He has held appointments as Assistant Professor in the Department of Psychiatry at Boston University School of Medicine, and Fellow in Psychiatry at Harvard Medical School.
 He was awarded a Masters in Public Health from the University of Illinois in 1992.